-In this new series, we will feature one Singapore-listed company each time as a quick guide to everything you should know about it in 60 seconds.
+In this series, we feature one Singapore-listed company each time as a quick guide to everything you should know about it in 60 seconds.

-In this instalment, we have Singapore Exchange Limited (SGX: S68) (SGX), Singapore’s only stock market operator.
-Previously, we featured Singapore Press Holdings Limited (SGX: T39), the publisher of The Straits Times and the likes.
+Right here, we have Singapore Exchange Limited (SGX: S68) (SGX), Singapore’s only stock market operator.

 What’s SGX’s Business About?